forrestaj64/Red_vs_Blue/project2.md

 2179/tcp open vmrdp

 Vulnerability Assessment

 The assessment uncovered the following critical vulnerabilities in the target:
-Vulnerability Description Impact

-CVE- 2007 - 5461
+Vulnerability 1: CVE- 2007 - 5461

-Apache Tomcat -'WebDAV'
-Remote File Disclosure
+Description: Apache Tomcat -'WebDAV' Remote File Disclosure

-A remote authenticated user could read arbitrary files and write request via WebDAV, potential for loss of sensitive data.
+Impact: A remote authenticated user could read arbitrary files and write request via WebDAV, potential for loss of sensitive data.

-CVE- 2017 - 15715
+Vulnerability 2: CVE- 2017 - 15715

-LFI (Local File Inclusion) allows an attacker to read and likely execute files other than those intended to be served by the machine
+Description: LFI (Local File Inclusion) allows an attacker to read and likely execute files other than those intended to be served by the machine

-An LFI vulnerability allows attackers to gain access to sensitive credentials
+Impact: An LFI vulnerability allows attackers to gain access to sensitive credentials

-CWE 521: Weak Password
+Vulnerability 3: CWE 521: Weak Password

-Weak passwords are vulnerable to being matched quickly with commonly available tools.
+Description: Weak passwords are vulnerable to being matched quickly with commonly available tools.

-Accounts are vulnerable to being exploited and providing attackers authenticated access to the network.
+Impact: Accounts are vulnerable to being exploited and providing attackers authenticated access to the network.

-CWE 307 : improper restriction of excessive authentication attempts
+Vulnerability 4: CWE 307 : improper restriction of excessive authentication attempts

-No password lockout policy in place
+Description: No password lockout policy in place

-An attacker is free to continually attempt to guess a password utilising brute force means.
+Impact: An attacker is free to continually attempt to guess a password utilising brute force means.

 Exploitation: WebDAV file disclosure